mohangk/goodroot.ca/content/post/2015-03-15-the-hacker-who-drank-ayahuasca.md

 The reasons would differ: fighting parents, an unusual or unsightly face, too much time and not enough attention, an odd mind, strange hair or just too many idiosyncrasies.
 Some wanted to learn the ways of technology.
 Some wanted to play.
 Others wanted to seek for greater truths.
 Most were lonely.

-Whatever it was, they did not hear the same message that the social world delivered — with tremendous success — to their corporeal peers.
+Whatever it was, these people did not hear the same message that the social world delivered — with tremendous success — to their corporeal peers.
 All they knew was that there was a mold, they did not belong in it and so they withdrew.
-And like millions of others they found solace on the Internet.
+And like millions of others they found their solace on the Internet.
 I was there, too.

 In the first grade I had a harrowing realization: the previous years' institutional sentence was not a one-off occurrence.
 It was, in fact, a pattern that would continue for the foreseeable future.

 On that first day after my mother kissed me farewell, I clung to her legs and refused to let go. *"I'll be quiet!
 I'll be good!""*, I bargained through tears.

-It was evident to the classroom’s matriarch that I had no inclination towards learning, sitting still and behaving like the rest of the faces who were pleasant and neat in their straight and well organized desk rows.
-The wretched woman had a way of dealing with these things, a magical bullet that would evolve even the most spirited and wily little creature into a calm and phonetically excellent warm body of learning.
+It was evident to my classroom’s matriarch that I had no inclination towards learning, sitting still and behaving like the rest of the faces who were pleasant and neat in their straight and well organized desk rows.
+And this wretched woman had a way of dealing with these things, a magical bullet that would evolve even the most spirited and wily little creature into a calm and phonetically excellent warm body of learning.
 It came in the form of a pill and it was one that was proven to be effective.

 Unbeknownst to me, a discussion took place behind administrative doors with my parents.
 If I did not begin my regiment of federally approved medicine, then they would no longer be interested in attempting to try and educate me.
 And so, I moved schools.

 I met new friends.
 I moved again.
 And then again I met new friends.
 A further move...
 But this time things were different.
 Hormones had set in and I withdrew to my bedroom, alone on the computer, where my eyes were opened and a different sort of life began.
-It became clear that friends could be found in other places: Internet Relay Chat, forums, games, Ventrilo — someone was always there, weirder than the last, willing to share things and listen.
+Friends appeared from different places: Internet Relay Chat, forums, games, Ventrilo — someone was always there, weirder than the last, willing to share things and listen.

 Being in a well-to-do neighbourhood, connected to a computer and a loving family, online activity appears harmless and quietly well-intended.
 Relationships form, hobbies appear, skills develop and suddenly a boy becomes a name and transcends his flesh; a conduit for information, channelling unfathomable facts large and small to all possible corners of the world.

-I, the seemingly inattentive boy, had found an environment that seemed to align with the rapidity and creativity of my mind.
-Secrets.
+I, the seemingly inattentive boy, had found an environment that aligned with the rapidity and creativity of my mind.
+And there were secrets.
 So many secrets.

 I gained wisdom, bordering on magic.
 Some of it dark, manipulative and dangerous.
 Much of it light: bright, helpful, inspired and altruistic.
-This wizardry came not without consequence.
+But this wizardry came not without consequence.
 Reality, the one I'd wake up to, the one that awaited me when I would pack my lunch and leave for work, seemed unbothered by my revelations.
 It began to feel further and further away.

 Social obligations became just that.
 Gatherings became set pieces, the people within them like actors in a foreign play.
 The ambitions I embraced in moonlight faded when the sun was shining.

 Hands full of digital gold became a sore back and a commute.
 Important conversations with fancy titles: “Chiefs”, “Directors”, “Managers”, became an adventure into patience.
 How much self-important puffery can I absorb before this moon-light warrior snapped a spell or two out from under a bored breath?

-Depression was inevitable.
-A soul existed in one place, the body in another.
+Depression was inevitable; a soul existed in one place, the body in another.
 A lost scroll of technical talents and anonymous international accomplishments, a resume destined to find a place as a cog in a spirit-less machine.

-Soon digital friends started to disappear, conscripted into life.
+And soon digital friends started to disappear, conscripted into 'real life'.
 The voices that used to speak the loudest and clearest stopped signing in and trying to build or fix things.
 And I was a man now.
 It was my turn.

  Men need to find a way to provide for their families and loved ones.
-Men need to learn how to fit into modern existence.
-But I could not.
-I was too broken.
+Men need to learn how to suck it up and fit into modern existence.
+But I could not, I was too broken.
 I fell down a dark path.
 Yet there was always a small glimmer of light, just out of my reach.

 Following that light, I wound up in Peru with a plastic cup full of thick, chocolate coloured, freshly brewed Shamanic potion in my hands.
 Surrounded by strangers and several traditional medicine men, I felt no fear in the middle of the Amazonian jungle, about to consume the strongest hallucinogenic concoction in the known universe.
 I brought the cup to my lips and drank.